NethServer/docs/administrator-manual/en/webtop5.rst

 The type of visibility that you want to give to a label will be requested only during the creation phase and it will not be possible to modify it later (it will be necessary to delete and redo the label)

-The created labels (both Private and Shared) can be used transversally on any other module (Mail, Address Book, Calendar and Tasks).
+Private and Shared labels can be used any module: Mail, Address Book, Calendar and Tasks.

 Custom fields